gammasoft71/xtd/docs/names_of_namespace.md

 **❌ DO NOT** use organisational hierarchies as the basis for names in namespace hierarchies, because group names within corporations tend to be short-lived.
 Organise the hierarchy of namespaces around groups of related technologies.

-**✔️ DO** use underscore-separated, and separate namespace components with "::" (e.g., microsoft::office::power_point).
+**✔️ DO** use snake_casing, and separate namespace components with "::" (e.g., microsoft::office::power_point).
 If your brand employs nontraditional casing, you should follow the casing defined by your brand, even if it deviates from normal namespace casing.

 **✔️ CONSIDER** using plural namespace names where appropriate.